 “Everyone acted fast and made sure that I got in to see the medical and radiation oncologists, a plastic surgeon, as well as my primary doctor and gynecologist so everyone was on the same page and could move forward together,” Geri recalled.
-“I felt that I had a team at my back to help me fight this battle.
+“I felt that I had the best team collaborating with me to help me fight this battle.
 Their continual coordination, sense of urgency and support gave me peace of mind.”

 After her genetic tests came back negative for breast cancer genes, Geri had a lumpectomy to remove the tumor and another surgery for placing a port through which she would receive chemotherapy medication.
 While her pathology results showed Stage I cancer with no lymph node involvement, Geri needed to start treatment as soon as possible because of the tumor's aggressiveness.

 Before starting chemotherapy, Geri was undecided about where to get treatment.
-She investigated several other cancer centers, knowing she would have weekly visits for six months and wanted her choice to feel right.
+She investigated several other cancer centers, knowing she would have scheduled visits for six months—including three months of weekly visits—and wanted her choice to feel right.
 During a visit to MoBap’s gift shop between doctor appointments, she met Sylvia Manewith, Missouri Baptist Healthcare Foundation officer, and struck up a conversation over a shared love of shopping and trendy clothing.

 “When Sylvia heard my story and diagnosis, she immediately offered to give me a tour of Missouri Baptist’s Cancer Center,” Geri said.

-Because her breast cancer was aggressive, Geri’s doctors prescribed 16 rounds of chemotherapy infusion after her surgery to get rid of any cancer cells still in her body and lower the risk of cancer returning.
+Because her breast cancer was aggressive, Geri’s doctors prescribed 16 rounds of chemotherapy infusion after her surgery to eliminate any cancer cells still in her body and lower the risk of cancer returning.

 “When I learned that I would have chemotherapy, I felt my worst nightmare coming true.
 I envisioned being extremely sick, losing my hair and not functioning,” Geri said.

-To learn everything she could before starting treatment, Geri attended a class about chemo at MoBap.
-After learning about advancements made in chemotherapy and various medicines available to combat side effects, she felt that her treatment didn’t have to be life-changing or completely debilitating.
+To learn everything she could before starting treatment, Geri attended MoBap’s chemo class.
+After learning about advancements made in chemotherapy and available medicines available to combat side effects, she felt that her treatment didn’t have to be life-changing or completely debilitating.

 “I was prepared to lose my hair and appetite and knew that I would be at greater risk for infection.
 Following the class, I felt calmer and realized that every treatment was giving me the chance to get my life back, and I was taking the necessary steps to help prevent cancer from recurring,” Geri explained.